 Simply put, a near-perfect home theater speaker.

-If you need more SPL output, move up to the SCL-2 at $6600, which more than triples the woofer surface area and uses a dual-diaphragm compression driver.
+If you need more SPL output, move up to the SCL-2, which more than triples the woofer surface area and uses a dual-diaphragm compression driver.

 With Acoustic Frontiers, all it takes is 4 simple steps.